elastic/kibana/x-pack/plugins/apm/dev_docs/apm_queries.md

 }
 ```

+The decision to use aggregated transactions or not is determined in [`getSearchAggregatedTransactions`](https://github.com/elastic/kibana/blob/a2ac439f56313b7a3fc4708f54a4deebf2615136/x-pack/plugins/apm/server/lib/helpers/aggregated_transactions/index.ts#L53-L79) and then used to [specify the index](https://github.com/elastic/kibana/blob/a2ac439f56313b7a3fc4708f54a4deebf2615136/x-pack/plugins/apm/server/lib/suggestions/get_suggestions.ts#L30-L32) and the [latency field](https://github.com/elastic/kibana/blob/a2ac439f56313b7a3fc4708f54a4deebf2615136/x-pack/plugins/apm/server/lib/alerts/chart_preview/get_transaction_duration.ts#L62-L65)

 ### Latency

 Latency is the duration of a transaction.
 This can be calculated using transaction events or metric events (aggregated transactions).